vchan2/vchan2.github.io/2020Calculus.md

 * <a href="https://www.wolframalpha.com/"> Online calculator (WolframAlpha) </a>
 * <a href="https://www.desmos.com/"> Online graphing program (Desmos) </a>
 * <a href="http://webspace.ship.edu/msrenault/GeoGebraCalculus/derivative_intuitive_chain_rule.html"> Interactive visualization of the Chain Rule </a>
+* Optimization problems
+  * <a href="https://www.desmos.com/calculator/l3bpllxpmb"> Visualization of: Cable to two points</a>
+  * <a href="https://www.desmos.com/calculator/stfesdxk3f"> Visualization of: Distance from point to square root graph</a>

 ---